Dos and Don’ts After A C-Section

-Honestly, I loved nothing more but a hot shower and a hot cup of coffee in those first few weeks.
+Honestly, I loved nothing more but a hot shower and a hot cup of coffee in those first weeks postpartum.
 They saved me and it was the only “me time” I really had!

-Your doctor will tell you no baths or hot tubs for up to three weeks.
+Your health care provider will tell you no baths or hot tubs for up to three weeks.
 Once they see your incision looks good and is healing properly, then they may give you the go-ahead.

 In the meantime, avoid any baths, hot tubs, or even swimming pools for a few weeks.
 The last thing you need at this important time is any infections or complications with your incision area.

 Don’t have sex or wear tampons

 You will have a lot of vaginal bleeding after your caesarean birth.
 Tampons are not allowed so pads will be your BFF for a little while.

 Yes, sanitary pads are bulky and they suck but they do the job!
 The hospital will give you some pads but you’ll want to get your own when you get home.